Garneg/TelegramRAT/README.md

 For full list of accessible commands - use */commands* command

+### Why branch called *"JIT"*
+This branch contains code that should be compiled to Microsoft Intermediate Language, which needs a runtime to work.
+Some features can't be implemented with Ahead Of Time compilation, which AOT branch is all about, so this one has full set of features, but cannot be compile in native.
+It is also the default branch, the main one.

 ### Requirments

 - Platform - Microsoft Windows 7, 8, 8.1, 10, 11